kamialie/education/README.md

 + **git config --global core.editor vim**

 Checking settings:
 + **git config --list** - view all settings
 + **git config <setting>** - check specific setting
 + **git config --show-origin <setting>** - show setting as well as where Git took it from
 + **git config --list --show-origin** - view all settings and there they are coming from

+Turn on autocompletion in bash:
++ move git-completion.bash file to home directory
++ source it to bashrc with the following line - `. ~/git-completion.bash`

 ----------